DESTINATIONS

 Most visitors heading to the Kiso Valley and Nakasendo do so using the Limited Express Shinano service.
 Running between Nagano and Nagoya, all limited express services on the line stop at Kiso-Fukushima Station and Nakatsugawa Station.
 As explained below, we recommend staying in the Kiso-Fukushima Station area.

-HOW TO GET TO KISO VALLEY & NAKASENDO
+HOW TO GET TO THE KISO VALLEY & NAKASENDO

 shinano-banner-edit